Talkback (album)

 "The Rhythm" and "Talk Back".
 A music video was also produced for "Old Emotions", directed by Rob Quartly.
 This is the first Spoons album produced by Nile Rodgers.

-The album was newly released on CD in Canada by Ready Records on 22 January 2010.
+The album was released on CD for the first time in Canada by Ready Records on 22 January 2010.
 The CD includes the Nile Rodgers-produced singles "Tell No Lies" and "Romantic Traffic", which were recorded after the initial release of the Talkback album.

 Critical reception

 The Globe and Mail deemed the album "good techno-pop" and "too shy by half to be great dance music."